franjuanele/tfm-word-painting/README.md

 This file contains a (slightly modified, with added entries) file with what we have used as stopwords.
 The original file is taken from <https://github.com/stopwords-iso/stopwords-it>, and some entries have been added after we noticed some words that we thought were stopwords but weren't being considered.

-## `x.RData` and `y.RData` (placeholder)

-These two `.RData` files, which are outside the folder `./RDatas`, are meant to be used with the functions in `gm_fun.R`, like the section at the end of
-`prep.R`.
-They serve as examples that our process of transforming MusicXML to data frames is lossless, in terms of information, and thus it can be reverted.

 ## `fitted_models.RData`